 Within each academic year, students are given the opportunity to engage with and consider a wide variety of topics and issues which contribute to their personal and interpersonal welfare and development.
 The curriculum reflects the 2020 Statutory Framework which we have implemented with great success as early adopters.

-Staff ensure that the areas of curriculum are taught and covered with sensitivity, care and consideration, giving pupils time to engage and discuss all aspects thoughtfully and respectfully.
-Certain issues may also be addressed in other subjects across the curriculum.
+Staff within the department ensure that the areas of the curriculum are taught with sensitivity, care and consideration, giving students time to engage and discuss all aspects thoughtfully and respectfully within a positive learning environment.
+Some topics will also be addressed through other mediums such as assemblies, and other subject areas.

-In Year 9, pupils have one exclusive lesson of PSHE every two weeks, this is then built upon in year 10 and 11 again with one lesson per fortnight covering different units on a carousel basis.
+In year 9 students have one exclusive lesson of PSHRE per fortnight, this is built upon in year 10 and 11 again with one lesson per fortnight on a carousel basis.

-Here at Prince Henry’s we believe that a holistic approach is essential to enabling our students to grow emotionally, culturally, morally and physically developing into respectful, independent and empathetic youngsters with the skills they need for the next part of their personal journeys.
+Here at Prince Henry’s we believe that a holistic approach is essential to enabling students to grow emotionally, culturally morally and physically developing in to respectful, independent and empathetic young people equipped with skills for the next stages of their personal journey.

-The Personal, Social Moral and Cultural development of students at Prince Henry’s is an area of focus that gives us our foundation and lies within our very ethos.
-It is embedded within our whole approach to Teaching and Learning and everything that goes here within school life.
+The Personal, Social Moral and Cultural development of students at Prince Henry’s is an area of focus that gives us our foundation and lies within our ethos.
+It is embedded within our whole approach to teaching and learning and all that goes on here within school life.

-PSHE at Prince Henry’s enables students to develop knowledge skills and values to help keep themselves healthy and safe in our ever-changing and demanding society.
-It encourages students to actively and positively participate in their local community with the knowledge that they make a difference.
+PSHRE at Prince Henry’s enables students to develop knowledge skills and values to help keep themselves healthy and safe in an ever changing and demanding society.
+It encourages students to actively and positively participate in their local community in the knowledge that they can make a difference.

 The topics they engage with during lessons may be something of significance now or it may be something that they can consider at a later stage.
 The relevance of the material being studied will be ongoing but as they have been given the opportunity to explore it they will feel a sense of confidence that they can deal with and manage any similar situations.